-Epcot’s Sunshine Seasons is the best counter service restaurant at Walt Disney World.
-It offers a wide variety of choices, including many healthier ones, with some of the best desserts at Walt Disney World.
-Along with Cosmic Ray’s Starlight Cafe, it’s the only restaurant we visit on each trip to Walt Disney World.
-Whereas Cosmic Ray’s is mostly a sentimental and value for money favorite (thanks to the burger toppings bar—I pile about six times as many toppings on the burger as it can conceivably hold, then just dig in; many mushrooms become casualties during the meal), I have to say that I prefer Sunshine Seasons from the perspective of the food.
+Epcot’s Sunshine Seasons is one of the best counter service restaurants at Walt Disney World.
+This review features food photos, our take on ambiance, and random other thoughts about the restaurant.
+For starters, the Sunshine Seasons menu offers a wide variety of choices, including many healthier ones, with some of the best desserts at Walt Disney World.
+Along with Cosmic Ray’s Starlight Cafe, it’s one of our sentimental favorites for Walt Disney World counter service dining.
+Sentimentality aside, we have to say that Sunshine Seasons is also great from the perspective of the food.

 Sunshine Seasons participates in the Disney Dining Plan as a counter service meal.
 Like most in-park counter service restaurants, it does not accept the Tables in Wonderland card.
 If you are on the Disney Dining Plan and want to eat here, you’re in luck, because as this restaurant is an exceptional value on the Disney Dining Plan (to read about the other best restaurants for getting the best bang for buck on the Dining Plan, click here).